skalenetwork/documentation/validators/validator-cli-distopia.md

 ```

-USER_REGISTRATION_TOKEN can be find in this file:
+Note: In this pre-release software, your wallet address and private key for  **_test tokens are stored in plaintext json_**(USER_REGISTRATION_TOKEN)  file at the following location: /.skale_node_data/local_wallet.json.
+‍
 **Terminal Command:**

 ```bash
 cat /root/.skale/node_data/tokens.json
 ```

-Note: In this pre-release software, your wallet address and private key for  **_test tokens are stored in plaintext json_**  file at the following location: /skale_node_data/local_wallet.json.
-‍
 We recommend that you backup this file in case you may need to rebuild the machine and re-register with the network using the same IP address.

 **Output:**